We use cookies to optimize our website & deliver you the best service

 ]

-No, donations are not possible when holding a Canadian B1 visa.
-Donors must have a permanent address within 50 miles of the center and a social security card.
+No, donations are not possible with a Canadian B1 visa.
+Donors must have a permanent address within 50 miles of the center, a Social Security card, and a valid U.S. state-issued ID.

 ]